srivani-writer/heavenly-writers/overview1.md

 Once you have created the product, start with adding consumers and their [accounts](#accounts).

 ## Consumer
 A consumer is someone who holds one or more accounts with a company.
 For example, John Parker can have two home loans from Sunset bank, but each home loan will have a separate account number associated with it.
-There will be a single consumer record with the name John Parker and the two loan card accounts are associated with that record.\n\nWith the Furnishment API, you can create, update, retrieve, and delete the consumers.\n\nThe Furnishment API allows you to create all the required information about the customer.
+There will be a single consumer record with the name John Parker and the two loan card accounts are associated with that record.

+With the Furnishment API, you can create, update, retrieve, and delete the consumers.

+The Furnishment API allows you to create all the required information about the customer.
 The required fields are:
 <ul><li>First name</li>
   <li>Last Name</li>
   <li>Address</li>